phantamanta44/tinkers-evolution/README.md

     * Allows wyvern and draconic flux capacitors to apply the "fluxed" modifier
 * **Ender IO**
     * Adds various crystal materials for magic tool parts
+    * Registers fire water as a smeltery fuel
     * Allows inventory chargers to apply the "fluxed" modifier
     * Allows photovoltaic cells to apply the "photovoltaic" modifier
 * **Environmental Tech**